bazzle/fiat-to-btc/README.md

 ## About

 Calls the blockchain.com API once a week to create a history of Fiat currency to BTC exchange rates.
-Use this to feed [Satoshi Power](https://satoshi-power.com/) with data once a week by appending to a json file.
+To be used on [Satoshi Power](https://satoshi-power.com/)

 ## What this does currently